weshinsley/cactus.purge/README.md

 * On Windows, the first time you run Cactus Purge, a registry key may need to be set to allow coloured output in your Command Prompt window.
-  The game will do this for you if you ask.
-IF you prefer to do it yourself, this will work from the command-line,
+  The game will detect the problem and offer to fix it for you, (after which you need to open a fresh command prompt).
+If you prefer to fix it yourself, then from the command-line:-
 ```
 REG ADD HKCU\CONSOLE /f /v VirtualTerminalLevel /t REG_DWORD /d 1
 ```
-  or, run `regedit`, and go to `Computer\HKEY_CURRENT_USER\Console` and set the `VirtualTerminalLevel` to `1`.
+  or, run `Registry Editor` (regedit), and go to `Computer\HKEY_CURRENT_USER\Console` and set the `VirtualTerminalLevel` to `1`.

 ## If 'RScript' is not recognised....